-At weekends, during bank holidays and at night, foster carers are supported by an on-call service, staffed by a qualified social worker from the fostering service.
+At weekends, during bank holidays and at night, foster carers are supported by our out of hours service, staffed by a qualified social worker from the fostering service.

 We also provide a 24-hour family placement service available to local authorities' social services departments for the emergency placement of children and young people.